lucasdamascena/challenge-fc-docker/README.md

 docker run lucasdamascena/fullcycle
 ```

+If you want to access the image directly on Docker Hub, here is the link: https://hub.docker.com/r/lucasdamascena/fullcycle

 - I make sure the image prints the message: "Full Cycle Rocks!!";
 - I use official Go images from Docker Hub;
 - The final image is less than 2MB.